tbranyen/backbone.layoutmanager/readme.md

 Designed to be adaptive and configurable for painless integration.
 Well tested, with over 140 assertions and 100% code coverage!

-Tested with Underscore, Backbone and jQuery.
+Tested with Underscore & Lo-Dash, Backbone and jQuery.
 You can swap out jQuery with a custom configuration or substitute Underscore with Lo-Dash.

 ## Documentation ##